 Slowly stir the 2 parts of resin together

-I set a timer for 3 minutes, and I stirred the 2 parts together with a popsicle stick.
+I set a timer for 3 minutes, and I stirred the 2 parts together with a popsicle stick (any wooden stick will work).
 I stirred very slowly to avoid getting too many bubbles into the resin.
 I made sure to scrape the sides and bottom to get a nice and even mix.

 Resin Jewelry option 1 – Place an item into the resin